MaxGosselin/homepage/README.md

 # homepage
 A website templates for building a personal resume and portfolio page.

+Based on the style and page designs I created for my own portfolio site: www.maxgosselin.com

 ----

 To use this template a basic knowledge of Python and Django are required.
 The styles and pages are pre-made just needing you to fill in your information and make any stylistic changes you would like.